pixelated/pixelated-user-agent/doc/first-steps.md

 Pixelated User Agent First Steps
 ================================

-## First things first - get a test account
+## First things first - get a development account

 In order to run the user agent, you will need an account at a Leap provider supporting mail.
-To do so sign up at [try.pixelated-project.org](https://try.pixelated-project.org/signup)
+To do so sign up at [dev.pixelated-project.org](https://dev.pixelated-project.org/signup)

-Notice: This account is only for test purposes and does not allow to send emails to external recipients.
+Notice: This account is only for development purposes and does not allow to send emails to external recipients.

 ## Starting the agent for the first time